pangeo-forge/pangeo-forge-gcs-bakery/README.md

 ## Tagging
 - To apply tags to a resource, add them in `terraform/tags.tf`
 - Tags MUST BE lowercase letters,dash,underscore or numbers

+## Generating Bakery YAML files
+- To generate a bakery YAML file, run `make generatebakeryyaml`.
+- The resulting YAML can be added to the bakery definition repo here https://github.com/pangeo-forge/bakery-database/blob/main/bakeries.yaml